News

 Congratulations, thank you and farewell to John and Leslie

 The Bando Lab farewelled two lab members this month – John Jeang, one of our computational biologists, and Leslie Lupien, one of our postdoctoral fellows – as they both started their next scientific adventures.
 John has contributed to several projects in our lab, leading efforts to understand the transcriptional heterogeneity of pediatric brain tumors, and will be starting his PhD studies at Tufts University.
-Leslie worked on efforts to optimize p53 reactivation as a therapeutic strategy for children with Diffuse Midline Gliomas, and will be starting as a scientist at Biohaven Pharmaceuticals.
+Leslie worked on efforts to overcome resistance mechanisms in brain tumors, and will be starting as a scientist at Biohaven Pharmaceuticals.
 They have both been integral members of our team and we congratulate John and Leslie for all of their achievements, and wish them all the best.
 We are excited to see all that you will continue to achieve in your careers ahead.

 July 2024